GoodLuc/zoovu-game/README.md

 Added a win count functionality.

-Download *dist.zip* for the compiled version.
+Download **dist.zip** for the compiled version.

+Hope to hear back from you soon!